naitik-2006/Team-Blog/interriit.md

 We also conducted an experiment to the effectiveness of our memory module in follow up question answering tasks.
 The following table gives a comparison between the average time taken to answer the first query versus the average time taken to answer the next follow up questions.

                **Tab 6:** Table showing the Retrieval Time Data of the RAG pipeline with the Memory Module
-We evaluated custom multi-hop queries on tool reasoning in the Legal and Finance domains using curated datasets: CUAD for legal texts and Finance-10k for financial reports.
-MetaTool (ICLR 2024), a benchmark for tool usage and selection, was used to test tasks 1 (single-tool reasoning) and 4 (multi-tool reasoning).
-As a baseline we considered ReAct.
-Clearly, CoFC is considerably more efficient and also highly accurate.
-The results are illustrated in the following figures (Fig 7 , 8 , 9\)

 **Fig 7, Fig 8, Fig 9 :** Plots of average inference time, accuracy and token count for ReAct and CoFC  on different dataset and settings.